Skip to content

 The T1000-E is the size of a credit card and weighs almost nothing.
 It’s designed for asset tracking, but it works surprisingly well as a minimal mesh node.

-The Nordic nRF52840 chip sips power-you can get days of battery life on a single charge.
-The built-in GPS means it can report its location automatically without any external modules.
+The Nordic nRF52840 chip sips power.
+You can get days of battery life on a single charge.
+Built-in GPS means it can report its location automatically without any external modules.

 FirmwareStatus